Commonwealth v. Abu-Jamal: Hospital confession

 Two witnesses, security officer Priscilla Durham and Police Officer Garry Bell, testified that while Abu-Jamal was at hospital, he acknowledged that he had shot Faulkner by proclaiming, "I shot the motherfucker, and I hope the motherfucker dies."
-The hospital doctors have claimed that Abu-Jamal was not capable of making such a statement during that time.
+Durham reported this to hospital officials and a written report of what Durham overhead was submitted into evidence.
+The hospital doctors have claimed that Abu-Jamal did not make that statement.
 The original report of Gary Wakshul, a police officer who accompanied Abu-Jamal to and at the hospital, relates that "the negro male made no comments".
 Over two months afterwards, when interviewed by police Internal Affairs officers, Wakshul claimed to have remembered hearing Abu-Jamal's alleged confession.
 He blamed "emotional trauma" for the delay.
 When the defense attempted to call Wakshul for cross-examination, it was reported that he was on vacation and unavailable.
 Wakshul never testified in court and his original statement that "the negro male made no comments" was never admitted as evidence.